kateOkvol/factory/README.md

 <li> large lathes
 <li> other small machines that differ in the specifics of the application
 <hr>
-Each unit of moving vehicles has:
+<li>Each unit of moving vehicles has:

 brand, mass, cost, load capacity,